treban/pimatic-raspbee/README.md

 * 0.0.7 : New features and BUGFIX
   * Actionprovider for scenes and light color / rgb
   * Scenes are now a standalone device as a button device
+* 0.0.8 : New features and BUGFIX
+  * WebSocket keep alive
+  * support for wall plug
+  * Fix for #16 & #21
+  * debug output for device discovery
+  * xAttributeOptions
+  * pressureAttribute in hPa instead kPa

   ----------------------------
 ### Contributors